Preparation Tips for CA Intermediate May 2023 Group 2 Papers

 - The Money Market

 The Subject is newly introduced in the CA Intermediate.
 But the subject is short and topics are easily understandable so you can score well in Economics for Finance.

 You need experienced teachers and proper guidance for the best CA Intermediate results and VSI is always welcoming every student.
 Each and every single concept is made clear by our experienced teachers.
-Time to time motivation given by our teachers helps the students focusing completely towards their goal and do not let them get distracted.
+From time to time motivation given by our teachers helps the students focus completely towards their goal and do not let them get distracted.

-In this article, we have learned CA Intermediate group 1st study plan and preparation strategy Now you know from where to start a particular subject, how to cover the entire course and some easily scoring important topics in each subject for your upcoming Intermediate examinations.
+In this article, we have learned CA Intermediate group 2 study plan and preparation strategy.
+Now you know where to start a particular subject, how to cover the entire CA Intermediate course of group 2 subjects and some easily scoring topics in each paper.